 - You can generate the application image to match the actual location in quad SPI flash memory.
-This option may not be practical as different systems may have a different set of updates applied, which may result in different slots being suitable to store the new application image. - You can generate the application image as if it is located at address zero, then update the pointers to match the actual location. - In Intel Quartus Prime software version 21.1 or later, a Use relative address option is the default option to generate a single application bitstream.
-You do not have to specify the start address since you can program the image to any available location in the QSPI flash memory.
-To load the image, you must correctly point to the starting address of the stored image in the flash memory.
+This option may not be practical as different systems may have a different set of updates applied, which may result in different slots being suitable to store the new application image. - You can generate the application image as if it is located at address zero by passing the "-o start_address=0x0" option to the Programming File Generator, then update the pointers to match the actual location.